 - A completed and signed copyright form

-- Upon completion of the paper submission process in Manuscript Central, you will be asked to electronically transfer copyright to the IEEE though the use of the IEEE eCopyright Form.
+- Upon completion of the paper submission process in Manuscript Central, you will be asked to electronically transfer copyright to the IEEE through filling out the form in Manuscript Central.
+For more information please view the IEEE eCopyright Form page.
 Please include the receipt you receive as proof of the submission of your copyright when you send your final material.

 - See the Additional Information section for more details on the copyright form.

 - Topic title and issue month for which you are submitting your materials

 - Must include the topic title and the name of the editor who accepted your article.

 - Include an email address for each author if available.

 IEEE assumes that material submitted to its publications is properly available for general dissemination to the readership of those publications.
 It is the responsibility of the authors, not IEEE, to determine whether disclosure of their material requires the prior consent of other parties and, if so, to obtain it.